 (3) Rapid curing (RC) grades of cutback asphalt are always prohibited.

 (4)(a) Use of emulsified asphalts is unrestricted if solvent content is kept at or less than the limits listed below.
-If these limits are exceeded, then the asphalt shall be classified as medium curing (MC) cutback asphalts, and shall be limited to only the uses permitted by section (2) of this rule.
+If these limits are exceeded, then the asphalt shall be classified as medium curing (MC) cutback asphalts, and shall be limited to only the uses permitted by section (2).
 (Grades of Emulsion Per AASHTO Designation M 208-72 -- Maximum Solvent Content by Weight.):

 (A) CRS-1 -- 3%;